-In this guide I go over how to effectively get started with SEO, imo the best skillset on the internet to create passive income streams
+In this guide I go over how to effectively get started with SEO which is, in my opinion, the best skill set on the internet to create passive income streams

-All the do's and don'ts of doing a SEO business by ranking sites for other people versus ranking your own sites.
+I'll even get into the do's and don'ts of starting an SEO business by ranking sites for other people versus ranking your own sites.

 Why you want to get into the SEO business: